 As part of my Documentary Unit investigating the Museum of Farnham, I created investigatory images using dip ink pens and watercolour in response to the variety of artefacts and environments at the location.

 My final outcome from my Documentary Project.
 I had the opportunity to experiment with film, sound, animation and frame editing whilst working on this piece.
 This is aimed to raise awareness of small museums and the treasures they contain.
 Every time you potter around, you see something new and see a bigger picture of your local history.

 Motion graphics are an increasingly important aspect of online content and promotion, and, as I enjoy making animated content, I decided to experiment with looping animations called GIFs.
 These utilise my passion for creating textured illustrations by using: scanned rubbing textures, oil pastels and charcoal.
 I used 2D animation techniques and Photoshop digital editing to create them.
 The clown gif was submitted as a flip book for the NAPA competition in 2018.

 Combining ink and photography to document how perspectives change as an area is explored; focusing on a walled courtyard and its busy surrounding corridors.

 With a brief to create one historical and one contemporary concept art digital painting of different locations, I chose Kotor (where I had visited) and New York City (where I one day hope to visit).
 Included here are the base perspective lines I used as reference throughout the process.

 Book Cover Designing

-Inspired by the television show 'Castle' which I love, I re-designed their accompanying crime/mystery book cover using the maps of its setting (NYC) as a basis.
+Inspired by the television show 'Castle' which I love, I re-designed their accompanying crime/mystery book cover using the maps of its setting (New York City) as a basis.